The-Balthazar/BrewWikiGen/README.md

     an extensive formula.

-* `ModDirectories` should point to your local copies of the mod(s) you wish to load.
+* `ModDirectories` should point to your local copies of the mod(s) you wish to load in the order you wish them to appear.
 It assumes, but doesn't require, multiple mods.
-It expects a `mod_info.lua` file directly in each item on the list.
-The order listed is used for navigation ordering on the sidebar and home page generations.
-If a mod contains no units it will still be loaded but won't have a page or affect the sidebar or home page.
+It requires a valid `mod_info.lua` file directly in each.
+If a mod contains no units, then no page will be generated for it.

-* `UnitBlueprintsFolder` is where within the mod folders it should start looking for blueprints.
-Standard convention is `units`.
-This value can be removed, but execution can take double the time to complete.
+* `BlueprintExclusions` is an array of regex matches for what to exclude from blueprint searches.
+They are matched against the whole path of any `.bp` file.

-* `BlueprintFolderExclusions` and `BlueprintFileExclusions` are arrays of regex matches for what to exclude from the blueprint search.
-The first is used against anything without a `.` in it, assumed to be folders, the second is used against anything that ends in `_unit.bp`.
-It won't look in any folder that matches, or open any file that matches.
+Lowercase.

 * `BlueprintIdExclusions` is an array of exact blueprint IDs to exclude.
 Case insensitive.